pablomylovee/yrHost/README.md

 	"yrFiles": { (options for the "files" service) "save-path": "D:" (path to save your files to, RECOMMEND: use a drive, not a folder) },
-	"yrPics": { (options for the "pics" service) "save-path": "E:" (path to save your photos to, RECOMMEND: use a drive, not a folder) }
+	"yrSound": { (options for the "sound" service) "save-path": "E:" (path to save your songs to, RECOMMEND: use a drive, not a folder) }
 }
 ```